adabo/Beginner_Programmer-s_Toolkit/README.md

 # Beginner Programmer's Toolkit
-A package of tools to help a beginner starting to learn programming.
+A package of programming tools for beginners

 ## Download
 ###### Includes all 3 compiled languages and text editor